felixhorns/SingleBCell-FluVaccine/README.md

 `cell_annotations_dynamics.tsv`: Annotation of cells detected by single-cell sequencing with their clone dynamics (as measured by antibody repertoire sequencing).

+`cell_annotations_labels.csv`: Annotation of cells detected by single-cell sequencing with their cell types or states (as defined by transcriptome profiles).

 `cell_ranger_metrics_summary.csv`: Summary metrics describing sequencing quality and various characteristics of detected single cells (output from 10X Genomics cellranger).

 `clone_annotations_RepSeq.tsv`: Annotation of the molecular features of each B cell clone identified by antibody repertoire sequencing (VDJ gene usage).